cubicmushroom/exceptions/README.md

 Roadmap
 -------

+1. Add way of defining required additional parameters
-1. Stuff, as I think of it
+2. More stuff, as I think of it